danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 2. User Inactivity signal: When the user is inactive during an interactive session such as gaming (activity can be detected automatically or can be a simple user signal of Away-from-Keyboard (AFK)), the client can signal to the ISP to deprioritize the packets to the extent that the client receives some data to populate their playout jitter buffer.

-> Todo: this section on cooperation needs editing.

 ### Bulk Data Transfer

 Examples: backup/restore, software update, RSS feed update, email, printing to a print server, file copy